bbayazit16/deep-evm/Basics/README.md

 The maximum number you can write using X bits is 2^x - 1, where x is the number of bits.
 With six bits, the maximum number you can write is 2^6 - 1, which is 63.
 (111111 = 63).

 In Solidity and many other high-level smart contract languages, you can see the use of type uint256.
+It is capable of storing 256 bits (32 bytes), hence the name uint<256>.
 Uint256 is the biggest number you can use in the EVM.
-It is capable of storing 256 bits (32 bytes).
-Uint256's max value is 2^256 - 1, which is 1.1579209e+77.
+The max value of uint256 is 2^256 - 1, which is 1.1579209e+77.

 ### Hex